 UV Index in Alaska (AK)

-Alaska has an average annual UV index of 2, classified as Low .
-UV levels peak in June with an average of 5, reaching Moderate levels.
+Alaska has an average annual UV index of 2, classified as Low — 3.0 points below the national average of 5.
+UV levels peak in June with an average of 5, reaching Moderate levels, and drop to 0 in January.
 UV exposure in Alaska is relatively low, but sun protection is still advisable during summer months.
+Alaska has 0 months per year with High or above UV levels.
 UV ranges from 2 in Fairbanks to 2.2 in Anchorage.

 State Avg UV 2 Low